 Dearborn Heights is a larger medium-sized city located in the state of Michigan.
 With a population of 55,353 people and 16 constituent neighborhoods, Dearborn Heights is the 25th largest community in Michigan.

-Unlike some cities, Dearborn Heights isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dearborn Heights are a mix of both white- and blue-collar jobs.
-Overall, Dearborn Heights is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dearborn Heights who work in office and administrative support (15.00%), sales jobs (10.62%), and management occupations (7.43%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dearborn Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dearborn Heights is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Dearborn Heights who work in office and administrative support (12.38%), sales jobs (10.56%), and management occupations (6.31%).

 Also of interest is that Dearborn Heights has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Dearborn Heights is nearly on par with the US average for all cities of 21.84%: 20.43% of adults 25 and older in Dearborn Heights have a bachelor's degree or advanced degree.
+The education level of Dearborn Heights citizens is a little higher than the average for US cities and towns: 21.51% of adults in Dearborn Heights have at least a bachelor's degree.

-The per capita income in Dearborn Heights in 2010 was $21,671, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $86,684 for a family of four.
+The per capita income in Dearborn Heights in 2018 was $24,662, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $98,648 for a family of four.
 However, Dearborn Heights contains both very wealthy and poor people as well.

 The most common language spoken in Dearborn Heights is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Arabic and Polish.